CSC207-UofT/course-project-newtapp/phase1/design_document.md

 # Design Document

+## Our Mission

+Our team is developing an application that facilitates meeting new people with similar interests through conversations.
+We want to give our users the opportunity to connect with other users without experiencing the social pressure induced by social media platforms.

 ## Updated Specification

    Since Phase 0, our group has completed a number of critical components for our social media application.
 We began by completing the remaining tasks in our